OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 renderer.render( scene, camera );
 ```
+<div class="doc">Documentation
+for <a target="_blank" href="http://threejs.org/docs/#Reference/Scenes/Scene" title="Scenes allow you to set up what and where is to be rendered by three.js.
+This is where you place objects, lights and cameras.">Scene()</a>
+and for <a target="_blank" title="Render a scene using a camera." href="http://threejs.org/docs/#Reference/Renderers/WebGLRenderer.render">renderer.render</a>
+.</div>

 OK, sweet, we're getting there.
 We're seeing a cube (yes yes, it's a cube) in 3D, but static.
 If you don't see anything, check twice your code.
 If it's still not working, consider displaying the debugging console in your browser to spot any possible bug.